Limoges

-The second most populated town in the New Aquitaine region after Bordeaux, a university town, an administrative centre and intermediate services with all the facilities of a regional metropolis, it has an urban area of 323,789 inhabitants in 2018.
+The second most populated town in the Nouvelle-Aquitaine region after Bordeaux, a university town, an administrative centre and intermediate services with all the facilities of a regional metropolis, it has an urban area of 323,789 inhabitants in 2018.
 The inhabitants of the city are called the Limougeauds.

 Founded around 10 BC under the name of Augustoritum, it became an important Gallo-Roman city.
 During the Middle Ages Limoges became a large city, strongly marked by the cultural influence of the Abbey of Saint-Martial, where the Dukes of Aquitaine were invested and crowned.
 From the 12th century onwards, its enamels were exported throughout the Christian world.
 In 1765, during the industrial revolution, the discovery of a deposit of kaolin in the Saint-Yrieix-la-Perche region enabled the development of the Limoges porcelain industry.
 It is sometimes nicknamed "the red city" or "the Rome of socialism" because of its tradition of voting on the left and the workers' events it experienced from the 19th to the beginning of the 20th century.

 Since the 1990s, the city has had a basketball club, Limoges CSP, which has won several French championships and the European championship in 1993.
 Because of its heritage policy, it has held the label "City of Art and History" since 2008.
 Economic activities include butchering, electrical equipment for the building industry, and luxury goods.
 It is home to porcelain houses and art workshops working with enamel or stained glass.
-This specialty led it to join the UNESCO Creative Cities Network in 2017 in the thematic category "Crafts and Popular Arts".
+This craft expertise led it to join the UNESCO Creative Cities Network in 2017 in the thematic category "Crafts and Popular Arts".